gipfeli-io/documentation/meeting-notes/2022-09-16-development-meeting-11.md

 We also fixed a bug with our offline functionality that we noticed during a joint real-life test.

-Last but not least, we split our remaining documentation requirements so we can work on finishing the documentation.
+Last but not least, we split our remaining documentation requirements, so we can work on finishing the documentation.